Meaningful-Data/vtlengine/README.md

                   value_domains=value_domains, external_routines=external_routines)
 ```

+The semantic analysis function will return a dictionary of the computed datasets and their structure.

 ### Run VTL Scripts

-The VTL Engine can also be used to execute VTL scripts.
+To execute a VTL script, please use the run function.
 Here is an example:

 ```python